Manifest shipments asychronously

 This section provides detailed instructions and information regarding the asynchronous shipment manifesting process for customers using the shipment manifest API or by setting up the manifest webhook in SAPIENT.

-- Improved user experience: You can submit requests without waiting for long processing times and can continue performing other tasks while the shipments are being manifested.
+Submit requests without waiting for long processing times and continue performing other tasks while shipments are being manifested.

-- Utilise queueing system: The requests are managed through a queueing system to ensure they are processed sequentially without overwhelming the system, allowing for more reliable service.
+Requests are managed through a queueing system to ensure they are processed sequentially without overwhelming the system.

 Manifesting via API